cdzombak/driveway-monitor/README.md

 ## Configuration (`config.json`)

 Quite a number of parameters are set by a JSON configuration file.
-An example is provided in this repo ([`config.example.json`](config.example.json)) which demonstrates most, but not all, these options.
+An example is provided in this repo ([`config.example.json`](config.example.json)) which demonstrates most, but not all, of these options.

 The file is a single JSON object containing the following keys, or a subset thereof.
 All keys in the JSON file are optional; if a key is not present, the default value will be used.
 Each key refers to another object configuring a specific part of the `driveway-monitor` program: